favoretti/azure-pipelines-tasks-terraform/overview.md

 ## Azure Service Connection / Service Principal Integration

-When executing `plan`, `apply`, and `destroy` commands, the task will prompt for the target azure subscription to use.
+When executing `plan`, `apply`, `destroy`, and `refresh` commands, the task will prompt for the target azure subscription to use.
 This is specified as a service connection/principal for deploying azure resources.

 ![Terraform Azure Environment Subscription](https://raw.githubusercontent.com/charleszipp/azure-pipelines-tasks-terraform/master/screenshots/overview-tfcli-azure-sub.jpg)